-In steps 5 and 6, the coordinator prompts the LLM to generate a summary of the user's instructions to facilitate the search for relevant historical scripts stored in long-term memory.
+In steps 5 and 6, the coordinator prompts the LLM to generate a summary of the user's instructions to facilitate the search for relevant historical scripts stored in the experience archive.
 This search process involves comparing the semantic content of the user's instructions.
-However, the original task description may suffer from low quality and be mixed with various linguistic habits.
-Additionally, the LLM may require multiple interactions with the user to fully grasp specific task details.
+However, the original task description may be poorly specified and be mixed with various linguistic habits.
+Additionally, the LLM may require multiple interactions with the user to fully grasp the details of specific tasks.
 To handle these conditions, in step 5, we request the LLM to provide a concise summary of the user's instructions.
 Subsequently, we conduct a search for relevant scripts based on the LLM's summary to enhance accuracy.

-In this experiment, the coordinator couldn't find a suitable control script in long-term memory for the current task.
+In this experiment, the coordinator could not find a suitable control script in the experience archive for the task.
 Consequently, the LLM is instructed to generate a new script.
 The code is generated using an FSM approach, as depicted in Fig. \ref{Scenario1}.
-In addition to relying on the security camera installed on the ceiling, if the person cannot be identified due to low photo resolution or incomplete facial information, the AI agent will instruct the Turtlebot to move to the position of the unknown person and take a photo for further assurance.
-The code generates two lists, one for unknown persons and another for known persons, which store the execution results.
+In addition to relying on the security camera installed on the ceiling, if the person cannot be identified due to low photo resolution or incomplete facial information, the AI agent will then instruct the TurtleBot to move to the position of the unknown person to take a close-shot photo for further assurance.
+The code generates two lists that store the execution results, one for known persons and another for unknown persons.

-In Step 7, once the script execution is complete, the LLM receives the execution results of the API functions.
+In step 7, once the script execution is complete, the LLM receives the execution results of the API functions.
 Throughout the script execution process, API functions may generate log information, encompassing intermediate results, warnings, and errors.
-This log information is collected and sent to the LLM as context (short-term memory) for analysis.
+This log information is collected and sent to the LLM as context for analysis.

-Finally, in step 8, LLM generates a report based on the user's question and the script's log information and sends it to the user.
+Finally, in step 8, the LLM generates a report based on the user's question and the script's log information and sends it to the user.